 On November 24, 1997, the Governor of the State of Florida signed into law a bill creating the "Public School Capital Outlay Program Act" (the "Act").
 Among the several programs established by the Act is the "Classrooms First Program," which provides for the issuance by the State of revenue bonds, the proceeds of which will be distributed to the various school districts based upon a formula similar to the formula used in allocating PECO funds.
 The proceeds of such revenue bonds must be applied by a school district for new construction, remodeling, renovation or major repairs, with a priority on new, permanent classroom facilities.
 If a school district certifies that it has no unmet need for permanent classroom facilities or if its unmet needs are less than its proposed allocation of the revenue bond proceeds, it may choose to receive an annual distribution of state revenues in lieu of all or a portion of its allocation of state bond proceeds.
 Such annual distribution must be used to construct, renovate, remodel, repair or maintain educational facilities.
 Such funds, whether in the form of state revenue bond proceeds or annual distributions, may not be used to make lease purchase payments.
 In order to continue participation in the classroom First Programs, the District may be required to utilize additional State bonds payable from CO&DS funds in the future.
-The District did not receive a distribution in Fiscal Year 2006-07, but received \$1,191,521 in Fiscal Year

-2007-08.
-However, the District has not budgeted for any such funds for the 2008-09 Fiscal Year.
+The District did not receive a distribution in Fiscal Year 2006-07, but received \$1,191,521 in Fiscal Year 2007-08 and \$1,967,296 in Fiscal Year 2008-09.
+However, the District has not budgeted for any such funds for the 2009-10 or 2010-2011 Fiscal Year.